rya-sge/access-denied/_posts/2024-10-24-Understanding ECDSA.md

 ECDSA's security is currently based on the difficulty of solving the **Elliptic Curve Discrete Logarithm Problem (ECDLP)** using classical computers.
 However, the advent of **quantum computers** poses a significant threat to cryptographic algorithms, including ECDSA.

 Quantum algorithms like **Shor's Algorithm** could potentially solve the ECDLP in **polynomial time**, drastically reducing the computational difficulty.

 In theory, this would allow quantum computers to break ECDSA by recovering private keys from public keys within feasible timeframes.
 This makes ECDSA vulnerable to future quantum attacks.

 To mitigate this risk, cryptographic research is moving towards **post-quantum cryptography**, which aims to develop algorithms that are secure against both classical and quantum computers.

  For now, while quantum computers capable of breaking ECDSA are not yet realized, the potential threat requires ongoing preparation and adaptation in cryptographic protocols.

+## Reference

+- Cryptography course (CRY) taught at HEIG-VD in 2020
+- ChatGPT with the input "Write an article explaining ecdsa, Details some use case, notably in blockchain and a topic on its security and known bad implementation (e.g. in the random generation)"